 Why Join the Honors Program?

-- All incoming freshmen with a high school GPA of at least 3.25, or transfer students who have completed a minimal of 4 semesters at Dominican University with a GPA of 3.4 are formally invited to join the Honors Program.
+- All incoming freshmen with a high school GPA of at least 3.3 are invited to join the Honors Program.

 Honor Students present their projects at Honors Night, held late in the spring semester.
 It is one of the highlights of the year and a great opportunity to showcase your hard work.